Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 If no entropy hash reaches the entropy gate threshold before the bounded deadline, the round must fall back to the Tier 1 consensus-bound digest.
 This is the safe degradation path, not a consensus failure.

+That fallback condition is a gate result, not a local reachability guess.
+A node-local count such as "previous proposers seen" or "current peer positions visible here" is not a stable consensus input and must not skip the pipeline when the proofed sidecar material already meets the entropy gate.
+At the deadline boundary, nodes can still disagree about accept-vs-fallback until validation chooses the ledger; that residual is bounded and tracked, not a license for extra local gates.

 Examples with six active validators on a UNLReport-anchored view (validator_quorum threshold five, participant_aligned threshold four; six is the smallest view with